Doctoral programme

 Tartu Observatory has launched a doctoral studies programme in Space Research and Technology.

-- The response of lakes to changing climate: a combination of satellite and in situ data (supervisors Kersti Kangro ja Krista Alikas)
+• The response of lakes to changing climate: a combination of satellite and in situ data (supervisors Kersti Kangro, Krista Alikas)

-- Electric sail demonstration mission in solar wind (supervisors Andris Slavinskis, Pekka Janhunen)
+• Electric sail demonstration mission in the solar wind (supervisors Andris Slavinskis, Pekka Janhunen)

-In the Faculty of Science and Technology, all candidates must submit a motivation letter and a CV in the Dreamapply together with the application.
-Candidates will be assessed on the basis of a motivation letter and an entrance interview.
+In the Faculty of Science and Technology, all candidates must submit a motivation letter and a CV in Dreamapply together with the application.
+Candidates will be assessed on the basis of the motivation letter and an entrance interview.

-The maximum points for motivation letter and interview are 100, each giving up to 50 points.
-Candidates, whos doctoral thesis project was evaluated with at least 70 procent from the maximum (35 points), are invited to an interview.
+The maximum combined points score for the motivation letter and interview is 100, each giving up to 50 points.
+Candidates whose doctoral thesis project attained a mark of at least 70 per cent (35 points), are invited to an interview.

-Doctoral students admitted to these projects will have employment contracts with the junior researcher.
-The expected workload is 1.0, the expected work period is four years.
-The final workload will be set during the negotiations.
-Study module has been reduced to 30 EAP, the rest 210 EAP will be filled with doctoral students individual research plan.
+Doctoral students admitted to these projects will have employment contracts as a junior researcher.
+The expected workload is 1.0, and the expected work period is four years.
+The final workload will be set during the initial negotiations.
+The study module has been reduced to 30 EAP, the remaining 210 EAP will be filled with the doctoral student´s individual research plan.

 Read more about status and funding of doctoral students.